Sami Callihan: Return to MLW (2024)

-On January 6, 2024 at Kings of Colosseum, Callihan made his surprise return to MLW, helping Rickey Shane Page retain the MLW National Openweight Championship against Akira and becoming a member of The Calling.
+On January 6, 2024, at Kings of Colosseum, Callihan made his surprise return to MLW, helping Rickey Shane Page retain the MLW National Openweight Championship against Akira and becoming a member of The Calling.
 Callihan would feud with Akira, defeating him in a Death Machine Rules match at SuperFight.
 Callihan and Shane Page defeated Akira and Jake Crist in a New York City Street Fight at Intimidation Games.
 Callihan along with Shane Page, Cannonball, and Dr. Cornwallis lost to Death Fighters (Raven, Akira, Jake Crist, and Jimmy Lloyd) at War Chamber.

-Return to Total Nonstop Action Wrestling (2024–2025)
+Return to Total Nonstop Action Wrestling (2024–2026)

-On April 20, 2024 at Rebellion.
+On April 20, 2024, at Rebellion.
 Callihan made his surprise return to Total Nonstop Action Wrestling (formerly known as Impact Wrestling), to attack Kon, Jason Hotch and John Skyler helping Jordynne Grace retain her TNA Knockouts World Championship over Steph De Lander.
-On August 15, 2025 at Emergence, Callihan was forced to retire after losing to Mike Santana in a Baltimore Street Fight, ending his 20-year career.
+On August 15, 2025, at Emergence, Callihan was forced to retire after losing to Mike Santana in a Baltimore Street Fight, ending his 20-year career.

+After retiring from in-ring competition in August 2025, Sami Callihan remained employed by Total Nonstop Action Wrestling (TNA) in a backstage role.
+He has since been reported to work as Director of Live Events, a role that includes overseeing the coordination, logistics, execution of TNA's live events and television tapings, and contributes to TNA behind the scenes, drawing on his experience as a performer and creative figure within the promotion.
+In June 2026, Callihan announced that he had parted ways with TNA.

+All Elite Wrestling (2026–present)

+In July 2026, it was reported that Callihan had begun working for All Elite Wrestling (AEW) as a producer on a trial basis.